qdttdev/SimpleToDo/README.md

-# Project 1 - *SampleTodo*
+# Project 1 - *SimpleTodo*

-**SampleTodo app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleTodo app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Quang Dieu Tuong (Caroline) Ta**

-Time spent: **12** hours spent in total
+Time spent: **6** hours spent in total

 ## User Stories